One-step replica symmetry breaking of random regular NAE-SAT I: Acknowledgements

 \section{Acknowledgements}

 We thank Amir Dembo, Nike Sun and Yumeng Zhang for helpful discussions.
+We thank the anonymous reviewer for a careful reading and valuable feedbacks which greatly improved our paper.
 DN is supported by a Samsung Scholarship.
 AS is supported by NSF grants DMS-1352013 and DMS-1855527, Simons Investigator grant and a MacArthur Fellowship.
 YS is partially supported by NSF grants DMS-1613091 and DMS-1954337.